TimotheeCharrierElsys/YOLO-FPGA-VHDL/DOCS/source/getting_started.rst

     apt install python3.10-venv

-Then create a virtual environement:
+Then create a virtual environement at the root of the project:

 .. code-block:: bash